 The SRRTTF Vision Statement will serve as a fundamental guideline for identifying Task Force needs.

-Identify Funding Sources
+Identify Potential Funding Sources

 The SRRTTF will identify, evaluate, and pursue funding sources based on the ability of those sources to meet the Task Force needs.